MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

 interface ICoreWebView2_14 : IUnknown {
   /// Share a shared buffer object with script of the main frame in the WebView.
   /// The script will receive a `SharedBufferReceived` event from chrome.webview.
-  /// The event arg for that event will have the following properties:
+  /// The event arg for that event will have the following methods and properties:
-  ///   `buffer()`: an ArrayBuffer object with the backing content from the shared buffer.
+  ///   `getBuffer()`: return an ArrayBuffer object with the backing content from the shared buffer.
   ///   `additionalData`: an object as the result of parsing `additionalDataAsJson` as JSON string.
   ///           This property will be `undefined` if `additionalDataAsJson` is nullptr or empty string.
   ///   `source`: with a value set as `chrome.webview` object.